 See your Insurance Guide for further information.

-With fixed cover, your level of cover will stay the same but your fees will increase as you get older and be determined by your age and occupational category.
-You can choose to have your fixed cover indexed, meaning that it increases 5 per cent on 1 July each year to account for inflation.
+With fixed cover, your level of cover will stay the same but your fees will change as you get older and be determined by your age and occupational category.

 See your Insurance Guide for more information.

-There are three occupational categories: General, Office and Professional.
+There are two occupational categories: General and Professional.
 Your occupational category can make a difference to the amount or cost of your insurance cover.

 You automatically go into the General category.
-If the work you do is limited to professional, managerial, secretarial or similar ‘white collar’ tasks, you may qualify for the Office or Professional category and receive more cover for the same fee or keep the same cover and pay less.
+If the work you do is limited to professional, managerial, secretarial or similar ‘white collar’ tasks, you may qualify for the Professional category and receive more cover for a slight increase in fees or keep the same cover and pay less.
 See your Insurance Guide for more information.